Tech-at-DU/ACS-2330-Responsive-Web-Design/class-1.md

 ## Warmup (10 mins)

 Find your SFPOPOS project and start it.
-Open it in two places:
+View it in two places:

 1. **Desktop browser** — view it normally at full width
 2. **Your phone** — open the local URL on your phone (same wifi network required)